 That had other, unexpected consequences.
 First, the sheer number of files made it unwieldy to display.
 My first server, Hostpapa, complained I was using too much bandwidth, and choked my usage, despite having subscribed to their "unlimited bandwidth" package (which proved to be anything but!).
 They didn't inform me of that decision, either, and it affected other web sites and a forum/blog I was hosting.
 Really awful customer service.
 I moved my forum and some content to another server (GoDaddy) which has proven far more tolerant.
 However, I did not wish to tempt them into similar action, so I only provide a limited number of free files here.

-You can download this PDF file with the complete two-disc collection (main disc plus extras) listed.
-There are also some duplicates not listed in these files, mainly cover variations, as well as a few extra files I have created.
+You can download this PDF file with the complete two-disc collection indexed.
+There are also some duplicates, mainly cover variations, as well as a few extra files I have created.

 Check my links page for advice on scanning old music if you wish to contribute any files.